Elliot Stabler: Season 2

 Stabler ingratiates himself with Donnelly by helping him take money off a dead drug dealer, even pretending to take a bribe.
 With help from Bell and Slootmaekers, he soon learns that the drug dealer he and Donnelly robbed worked for Webb.
 After Stabler saves Donnelly from Webb's hitmen, he becomes Donnelly's second-in-command.
 They become close, with Donnelly even naming his newborn son after Stabler.
 Eventually, Donnelly decides to step down from the Brotherhood and names Stabler as his successor.
 When assassin Natalie Dumont (Adrienne Walker) tries to kill Stabler on orders from Webb's wife Cassandra (Jennifer Beals), he arrests her and makes a deal with her to inform on the Marcy Killers in return for a lighter prison sentence.
 This allows Bell to arrest the entire gang, along with Cassandra, who has murdered her husband.

 Meanwhile, Stabler uncovers evidence suggesting that his late father faked the shooting that led to him being awarded the NYPD's Combat Cross medal and framed an innocent man.
 He later confirms this by recovering a bullet from the tree he and his father used for target practice and having Slootmaekers analyze it, proving that it matches the bullet shot into the elder Stabler's leg, which came from his old partner Gus Hanson's (Paul O'Brien) gun.
 Stabler confronts Hanson, who gets back at him by telling Donnelly that Stabler is working undercover to bring down the Brotherhood.
 Donnelly in turn sets Stabler up to be killed during a fake robbery, but Stabler manages to escape and track down Donnelly, who commits suicide by stepping in front of a moving train.
-Stabler is then awarded the Combat Cross, but still apologizes to the father of the man that his father framed.
+Stabler is then awarded the Combat Cross, but he still apologizes to the father of the man that his father framed.